adaltas/node-nikita/src/core/execute.coffee.md

     Unix group id.
 *   `log`
     Function called with a log related messages.
-*   `ssh` (object|ssh2)
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
 *   `stdin_log` (boolean)
     Log the executed command of type stdin, default is "true".
 *   `stdout` (stream.Writable)